Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- San Francisco's games have gone over 49.5 points in two opportunities this season.
+- San Francisco has combined with its opponents to score more than 50 points in two games this season.

-- Sunday's total is 12.3 points lower than the two team's combined 61.8 points per game average.
+- The combined points per game average of the two teams, 61.8, is 11.8 points above Sunday's over/under.

-- These two squads combine to allow 46.8 points per game, 2.7 fewer than this contest's over/under.
+- The 46.8 combined points per game that these two squads have allowed this season are 3.2 fewer than the 50 total in this contest.

-- The 49.5 total in this game is 0.1 points above the 49.4 average total in 49ers games this season.
+- The 49.4 PPG average total in 49ers games this season is 0.6 points fewer than this game's over/under.

 Cardinals stats and trends

-- Arizona has played four games, with three wins against the spread.

-- The Cardinals have been favored by 5.5 points or more once this season and covered the spread.
+- The Cardinals covered the spread in their only game when favored by 5 points or more.

 - Arizona's games this year have eclipsed the over/under two times in four opportunities (50%).

-- Arizona is 3-1 against the spread and 4-0 overall in games when it scores more than 25.5 points.
+- Arizona is 3-1 against the spread and 4-0 overall in games when it records more than 25.5 points.

-- Arizona is 3-1 against the spread and 4-0 overall when the team picks up more than 336.3 yards.
+- In games that Arizona totals more than 336.3 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Cardinals have turned the ball over four times this season, three more turnovers than the 49ers have forced (1).